schmee/java-http-clj/README.md

 Enter java-http-clj.
 It is inspired by both clj-http and [Ring](https://github.com/ring-clojure/ring/blob/master/SPEC) and built on `java.net.http` that ships with with Java 11.
 As such it comes with _no_ extra dependencies if you're already using Java 11, and it fully supports HTTP/2 out of the box.

-java-http-clj is a new library, but all the heavy lifting is done by java.net.http and there are tests, specs and documentation in place.

 ## Installation

 `[java-http-clj "0.4.0"]`